cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

         #                 (requires identity_extractor: cf_ou)
         mode: cf_identity

-        # Operator-level access policy (only for mode: cf_identity)
+        # Operator-level caller restrictions (only for mode: cf_identity)
+        # Restricts which callers can access routes on this domain.
-        # Use EITHER scope OR orgs/spaces (mutually exclusive)
+        # Use orgs OR spaces (mutually exclusive).
+If omitted, any
+        # authenticated caller passes domain-level checks (route-level
+        # mtls_allowed_* options still apply).
         config:
-          # Relative boundary - caller must be in same space/org as target:
-          #   any (default) - No restriction at domain level
-          #   org - Caller must be in same org as target app
-          #   space - Caller must be in same space as target app
-          scope: org

-          # Absolute boundary - explicit list of allowed orgs/spaces:
+          # Only allow callers from these orgs:
           orgs: ["org-guid-1", "org-guid-2"]
+          # OR only allow callers from these spaces:
-          spaces: ["space-guid-1", "space-guid-2"]
+          # spaces: ["space-guid-1", "space-guid-2"]
 ```

 **Validation rules:**
-- `authorization.config.scope` is mutually exclusive with `authorization.config.orgs`/`authorization.config.spaces`
+- `authorization.config.orgs` is mutually exclusive with `authorization.config.spaces`
-- If `authorization.config` is omitted, defaults to `authorization.config.scope: any`
+- If `authorization.config` is omitted, any authenticated caller passes domain-level checks
 - `authorization.mode: cf_identity` requires `xfcc.identity_extractor: cf_ou`
 - Invalid combinations are rejected during BOSH deployment by the GoRouter job templates